-Some examples of things that the grant could be used for include (but are not limited to):
+Examples of how the grant could be used include (but are not limited to):

 - Help with living costs while turning a PhD chapter into a publication;